Aveline-art/website/CONTRIBUTING.md

 ## Clone the forked repository

 Before cloning your forked repository to your local machine, you must have Git installed.
-You can find instructions for installing Git for your operating system [**here**](#Installing-Git).
+You can find instructions for installing Git for your operating system [**here**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 The following steps will create a local copy of the repository on your machine.

-   1. Create a new folder on your machine that will contain `hackforla` projects.
+   1. Create a new folder on your machine called `hackforla`.
+This folder will contain our projects

-      In your command line interface (Terminal, Git Bash, Powershell), navigate into the folder(directory) you just created.
+      In your command line interface (Terminal, Git Bash, Powershell), navigate into the folder(directory) you just created and run the following command:

-      For example:
-      ```bash
-      cd Desktop
-      cd hackforla
-      ```

-      and run the following commands:

       ```bash
       git clone https://github.com/<your_GitHub_user_name>/website.git